sdysch/sdysch.github.io/_posts/2022-02-19-Simulating_Mancala_part_1.md

 ## Initial analysis
 Throughout the rest of this article, _player one_ refers to the player who moves first, and _player two_ is the player who moves second.
 Initially, I chose to simulate both players as a random agent.
-That is, from the available moves a player has, one is selected randomly with equal weightings per move.
+That is, from the available bucket choices a player has, one is selected randomly with equal weightings.
 As we will later see, this does not form an optimal strategy for either player.

-For these tests, I ran 10000 simulations with player one and player two utilising a random strategy for their move choice.
+For these tests, I ran 10000 simulations with player one and player two, utilising a random strategy for their move choice.

 ![Distribution of player moves and scores for the random-random strategy pairing]({{ site.baseurl }}/images/mancala/random_random_nmoves_score.png)

 It's clear that player one tends to have a higher score than player two, and thus we would expect player one to have a higher win percentage.
 Player one also makes more moves than player two, which is to be expected with the higher overall score that player one has.
 Examining the distribution of player moves for the three different outcomes (win, lose, draw) provides confirmation of this.

 ![Distribution of player moves for different game outcomes]({{ site.baseurl }}/images/mancala/random_random_move_distributions.png)

 These distributions are unit normalised, to better compare the shapes.

 When players win, the mean number of moves made is higher than the mean number of moves made when they lose.
 This might suggest that a selection strategy which maximises the number of moves made on a given turn could perform better than a random choice.

-Because player one always moves first, and gets a free choice, it is interesting to calculate the win, lose, and draw rates for the different first move choices.
+Because player one always moves first, with a free choice, it is interesting to calculate the win, lose, and draw rates for the different first move choices.
 ![First move win rates for random-random strategy]({{ site.baseurl }}/images/mancala/random_random_first_move_prob.png)

 ## Different strategies